 Don’t let yourself confuse satisfied with happy.
 A happy ending isn’t necessary.
 Sometimes, the villain wins.
 You can still satisfy your readers without the happiest of endings.

-There are two vital things that need to happen in order for the ending to be complete.
+Two vital things must occur for the ending to be complete.
 First, you need to tie up all loose ends and unanswered questions.
 Unless, of course, you are purposely leaving things open-ended and up for interpretation.
 But, don’t do this by accident.

 Secondly, you need to depict, however briefly, what the world looks like now.
 What has changed for your protagonist?
 What is their life like now?
 Are things better or worse than before?
 How have they changed and what have they learned?